PortalNetwork/pns/README.md

 > 📖🔍 Documents of the Perlin Name Service.

+## 💡 What is Perlin?
+Perlin is a decentralized, trustless and practical infrastructure blockchain which supports Dapps running and cloud computing, utilizes computational power in smart devices to facilitate cloud computing, make it accessible, economical and applicable to them.

 ## 💡 What is BNS?
 BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as ‘website.perl’ or ‘mywebsite.eth’ into addresses understandable by decentralized network machines.